tnn4/c-basics/c_strings.md

 printf("%s", a_var);
 ```

-This is just the tip of the iceberg.
+## Concatenating Strings

+Note: When we use `strcat()`, the size of the destination string should be large enough to store the resultant string.
+If not, we will get the segmentation fault error.

 ## The Hazard of Reading Strings